WazedKhan/Chronicles-of-Valor/README.md

-# Chronicles-of-Valor
+# Chronicles Of Valor

+### Fantasy Adventure: A Journey of Heroes and Villains

-Follows the hero's courageous deeds and valiant efforts to defeat the villain and bring peace to the land, A fantasy type game environment to learn OOP with fun and eaisly with real world example
+In this fantasy adventure, you'll follow the courageous deeds and valiant efforts of our hero, Arthur, as he battles to defeat the nefarious villain, Mordred, and bring peace to the land.
+This captivating storyline not only immerses you in a thrilling narrative but also serves as an engaging and fun way to learn Object-Oriented Programming (OOP) concepts through a real-world example.